cirosantilli/jekyll-cheat/index.md

 The default won't be changing too soon for backwards compatibility: <https://github.com/jekyll/jekyll/issues/126#issue/126/comment/125723>.
 Watch out in particular for the colon `:` on first line bug of Maruku.

-Pandoc will not be making it to GH Pages anytime soon: <https://github.com/jekyll/jekyll/issues/1973>
+Pandoc will not be making it to GitHub Pages anytime soon: <https://github.com/jekyll/jekyll/issues/1973>

 #Pages